You Are NOT Called To The Ministry

-Option A--Pastor: Yeah that wasn't really me.
-Though I love God’s word and proclaiming his truth, I didn't feel I fit into that role.
+- Option A — Pastor: Yeah, that wasn’t me.
+Though I love God’s word and proclaiming Truth, I didn’t feel I fit into that role.

-Option C--Youth/Student Minister: Ministering to youth was great in my college years, but it was clear I couldn't keep up the energy needed for the long haul.
+- Option C — Youth/Student Minister: Ministering to youth was great in my college years, but it was clear I couldn’t keep up the silliness required for the long haul.

-Option D--Missionary: Now this seemed a good fit.
+- Option D — Missionary: This seemed a good fit.
 I loved the idea of sharing the love of Christ with those who had not heard.
 I was not afraid to eat strange things or live in a different country.

-So as a freshman in high school I surrendered to full-time ministry.
-Less than a year later, I surrendered again, to missions.
-But it was more like choosing a career path than choosing to follow the Lord who was doing the calling.
+So as a freshman in high school, I first surrendered to full-time ministry then less than a year later, I surrendered to a more precise calling to missions.
+But it was more like choosing a career path than following the LORD who was doing the calling.